HeshuEU/likelib-hackathon/doc/http_specification.md

 		“fee”: “<uint256 integer at string format>”,
 		“timestamp”: <integer is seconds from epoch start>, “data”: {
-			“message”: “<binary encoded(for call) data string message or empty string if "to" is not a contract address>”, “abi”: <if "to" is null address then field will be an empty string, if "to" is not null address then field wiil be a contract abi object>
+			“message”: “<binary encoded(for call) data string message then ecnoded by base64 or empty string if "to" is not a contract address>”, “abi”: <if "to" is null address then field will be an empty string, if "to" is not null address then field wiil be a contract abi object>
 		},
 		“sign”: “<transaction hash encrypted by private key of sender(from address) encoded by base64 (see format notes for more information)>”